Team Foundation Server Concepts

 You will be better able to plan, deploy, and manage Team Foundation Server if you understand the following components and terms:

 team project collection: The primary organizational unit for all data in Team Foundation Server.
 Collections can include one or more team projects.
-For more information, see Organizing Your Server with Team Project Collections.
+For more information, see Organize your server with team project collections.

 team project: A central point for your team to share team activities that are required to develop a specific software technology or product.
 Team projects are organized in team project collections.
-For more information, see Planning and Tracking Projects.
+For more information, see Track work with Visual Studio ALM and TFS.

 Team Foundation Administration Console: The centralized management tool for administrators in Team Foundation Server.
 You can manage users and permissions from the administration console, in addition to creating and managing team project collections, adding and managing SharePoint Web applications for use in the deployment, creating and managing virtual labs, and reviewing server status.
 For more information, see The Team Foundation Administration Console.

 SharePoint Products: Software that provides a scalable, manageable platform for collaboration and the development of Web-based business applications.
 You can include one or more SharePoint Web applications as part of your deployment of Team Foundation Server.
 To include one of these applications, you must install and configure Team Foundation Server extensions for SharePoint Products, and you must configure permissions across the deployment.
-For more information, see Add a SharePoint Web Application to Your Deployment and SharePoint Products and Team Foundation Server.
+For more information, see Add SharePoint products to your deployment and SharePoint Products and Team Foundation Server.

 SQL Server and SQL Server Reporting Services: Software that provides a database platform for large-scale online transaction processing (OLTP), data warehousing, and e-commerce applications.
 SQL Server is also a business intelligence platform for data integration, analysis, and reporting solutions.
 Team Foundation Server stores its data in SQL Server databases.
 You can also optionally include a server that is running SQL Server Reporting Services and that automatically generates reports for team projects.
-For more information, see Team Foundation Server Architecture and SQL Server and Team Foundation Server.
+For more information, see Team Foundation Server architecture and Team Foundation Server Databases.